GGolfz/lecture-note/Agile/final/UI.md

 - Used to use but not use for a long long time.
 - Restrained in functionality but helpful about explaining along the way
 - Provide a simplified interface: like a search box
+- Provide help to increase learnability

 In the middle
 - Need to serve people on both ends adequately
 - Help user to learn the tool
 - Enable frequent-user intermediates to get things done smoothly
 - Find balance that works for your situation

+Context: Understand user in various way to get the idea of design interface

 ---
 ## Goal